 Single chapter

-Sighing, dropped the rucksack to his feet and looked around the Docking Bay, taking notice of the familiar faces around, waiting for transport just like he is.
+Sighing, null dropped the rucksack to his feet and looked around the Docking Bay, taking notice of the familiar faces around, waiting for transport just like he is.
 It wasn’t surprising that he didn’t know most of them, though.
 Arcturus Station was big and, more than that, people would come and go very often.
 The turnover was rather high, considering there were always more exciting posts to be had elsewhere in the galaxy.
 Even those who were permanently tasked to the station did leave from time to time, more often than not, in their respective ships – if only for a little while before coming back.

-As an analyst, though, much preferred staying put in the station, serving the Systems Alliance the best he could away from the excitement of serving in a ship.
+As an analyst, though, null much preferred staying put in the station, serving the Systems Alliance the best he could away from the excitement of serving in a ship.
 Simply put, he wasn’t made for it.
 It wasn’t that he couldn’t – he did, after all, pass all of his classes and assessments – but the simple fact that he would rather not.
 There were always plenty of opportunities raining down the First Lieutenant, exciting ones that would spell a much faster rise to his already brilliant career until now.
 He, however, would leave that to others, those who craved live combat and danger.
-As long as could serve away from the fray, he would.
+As long as null could serve away from the fray, he would.
 There was a good career path waiting for him and he did not mind the lack of combat accolades.

 And then the war came.

 The conflict between the Batarian Hegemony and the Citadel Council were far from new, of course.
-Considering their fundamental cultural differences, it was ’s private opinion that they’d never be true allies or be really at peace.
+Considering their fundamental cultural differences, it was null’s private opinion that they’d never be true allies or be really at peace.
 But, for a very long time, the governments from both sides did their very best to minimise the situation, soothing the tempers whenever something happened and citing this or that reason why no actions could be taken, despite how bloody and violent the conflicts were getting.

 It was only with the ascension of a Human Councillor to the Citadel Council that things started to change.